Polypants/threejs_tutorial/README.md

 And we can set the `envMap` (environment map) property of our `sphereMaterial` to the `cubeTexture`, to give it something to reflect.

 ```
-sphereMaterial.envMap = reflectionCube;
+sphereMaterial.envMap = cubeTexture;
 ```

 Try playing with the `metalness` and `roughness` values of the `sphereMaterial` to see how it affects the reflection of the background.

 And we're done with this exercise!

-Now it's time to learn the basics of shaders.
+Now it's time to learn the basics of shaders!!

 # Exercise 2: Shaders